fdformula/FiniteDifferenceFormula.jl/README.md

 ### function decimalplaces(n)

 The function sets the decimal places to be n for printing Julia function for a formula.
-Without/before calling the function, 15 decimal placed are used by default.
+Without/before calling the function, 15 decimal places are used by default.

 ## Examples